 If you need to hold vinyl or other fabric in place that marks easily, consider heading to your cupboards for help.
 Try hair clips, paper clips or even pegs.

-So next time your pattern calls for basting, think of all the methods you could use and choose the one that makes your life easier!
+So next time your pattern calls for basting stitch or basting, think of all the methods you could use and choose the one that makes your life easier!

 What is your most used method of basting?
 Share your thoughts below.